poly-hammer/meta-human-dna-addon/docs/user-interface/output.md

 Please read the [Quick Start](https://poly-hammer.github.io/BlenderTools/send2ue/introduction/quickstart/) on their documentation and get it all setup and working before continuing further.

-### Copy Supporting Unreal Assets
-Enable this to copy the referenced unreal assets (Control Rig, Anim BP, Materials Instances etc.) to the same folder as the face skeletal mesh asset if they don't already exist.
-This should be preferred as it is not a good idea to import on top of the original metahuman common assets.
-However, if you have a custom setup with different asset references, you can disable this option.

 ### Content Folder
 The content folder in your Unreal project where the assets will be imported.
 All data is copied or imported here.